 Bilingualism has been an interesting research study for many years.
-Benefits of being bilingual or multilingual have been identified amongst many studies.
+The benefits of being bilingual or multilingual have been identified in many studies.
 Both adults and children alike can benefit greatly from bilingualism.

 Here are the points for this post in explaining the benefit of being bilingual.

-- 3. A popular demand at workplace when you are bilingual
+- A popular demand at the workplace when you are bilingual.

-- 10. Bilingualism is no longer considered minority
+- Bilingualism is no longer considered a minority.

-According to The Cognitive Benefits of Being Bilingual, being people who speak a second laguage have a better attention span and is able to master multi-taks much better than monolinguals, due to the fact you constantly switching from one to another language.
-There are also indication that bilingualism reduce the chance of people getting a stroke.
+According to The Cognitive Benefits of Being Bilingual, people who speak a second language have a better attention span and can master multi-tasks much better than monolinguals because you constantly switch from one language to another.
+There is also an indication that bilingualism reduces the chance of people getting a stroke.

-Both adult and children show cognitive benefits.
-Babies who are 7 months old who are under bilingual environment tend to respond better to changes.
-Bilingual adults also show less cognitive decline compared with momolingual.
+Both adults and children show cognitive benefits.
+Babies who are 7 months old and are in a bilingual environment tend to respond better to changes.
+Bilingual adults also show less cognitive decline compared with monolingual.

-Study shows children who speak a second language can focuse more on tasks compared with others who are not bilingual (cognitive benefits studies).
-This is due to the fact children who are educated in their second language tend to catch up with other to prove them to be equal, hence they are more likely to outperform monolingual students the same age.
+Studies show that children who speak a second language can focus more on tasks than those who are not bilingual (cognitive benefits studies).
+This is because children who are educated in their second language tend to catch up with others to prove them to be equal; hence they are more likely to outperform monolingual students the same age.

-According to Millennum Cohort, educational benefits of bilingual children are significant.
-Bilingual kids who are taught in their second language are usually lag behind others when they are around 3-5 years old, but they soon become equal to their classmates by the time they reach an age of seven.
+According to Millennium Cohort, the educational benefits of bilingual children are significant.
+Bilingual kids who are taught in their second language usually lag behind others when they are around 3-5 years old, but they soon become equal to their classmates by the time they reach the age of seven.

-3. A popular demand at workplace when you are bilingual
+3. A popular demand at the workplace when you are bilingual

-Being bilingual certain open more job opportunities to you, due to the mass scale of industry globalisation nowadays.
-Every workplace relies on communications and a second language will come into great usefulness to employers.
+Being bilingual opens more job opportunities to you due to the mass scale of industry globalization nowadays.
+Every workplace relies on communication, and a second language will greatly benefit employers.

-Industries such as tourism, journalism and translation seek great value in bilingual employees.
-You will be spotted immediately and moved up to the top of the list in a job application process, if you have highlighted your bilingual skills in your resume.
-This gives you a better chance for the job offer over other applicants who are only speaking one language.
+Industries such as tourism, journalism, and translation seek great value in bilingual employees.
+You will be spotted immediately and moved up to the top of the list in a job application process if you have highlighted your bilingual skills in your resume.
+This gives you a better chance for a job offer than applicants who speak only one language.

 4. Health benefits of being bilingual

-According to a study An active and socially integrated lifestyle in late life might protect against dementia by Swedish researchers Fratiglioni L1, Paillard-Borg S and Winblad B, bilingualism provides health benefits suchh as delaying Dementia and Alzheimer diseases.
+According to a study, An active and socially integrated lifestyle in late life might protect against dementia Swedish researchers Fratiglioni L1, Paillard-Borg S, and Winblad B bilingualism provide health benefits such as delaying Dementia and Alzheimer’s diseases.

-There also other indications such as a faster stroke recovery, low present of stress level.
+There are also other indications, such as faster stroke recovery and the low presence of stress levels.

-People who speak two different languages may seem like having two different charactors in one.
-That’s why Charlemage said ‘To have another language is to possess a second soul’.
+People who speak two different languages may seem like having two different characters in one.
+That’s why Charlemagne said, ‘To have another language is to possess a second soul.’

-It gives you an open minds to see the world in different cultures and understand its different ways.
+It gives you an open mind to see the world from different cultures and understand its different ways.

-Bilinguals are used to change as a phenomenon, it makes them easily adapt to new environment and accept new technologies.
-They can be open mnided to new experiences, because they already see the world in a multiple view.
+Bilinguals are used to change as a phenomenon; it makes them easily adapt to new environments and accept new technologies.
+They can be open-minded to new experiences because they already see the world from multiple views.

 6. Being bilingual helps your travel

 This is definitely an advantage when you are traveling with your working colleagues.
-Imagine they rely on you to guie them through from place to place!
-Not speaking the local language means you have your pocket book and translation app on your hand wherever you go, if you got lost, a big trouble, you can’t even phone the police or tell the taxi driver where you’d like to go!
+Imagine they rely on you to guide them from place to place!
+Not speaking the local language means you have your pocketbook and translation app on your hand wherever you go; if you get lost in big trouble, you can’t even phone the police or tell the taxi driver where you’d like to go!

-The travel experience will be much more different if you speak the language with local people as well.
+The travel experience will be much more different if you also speak the language with local people.
 There’s no ‘Lost in Translation’ for you!
-You will enjoy the culture so much more while speaking their local language where everyone can understand you.
+You will enjoy the culture much more while speaking their local language where everyone can understand you.

 7. Bilingualism opens up more social opportunities

-Bilinguals will always have friends from 2 different languages, which means more opportunities to meet with new people, new business associates in a working place.
+Bilinguals will always have friends from 2 different languages, which means more opportunities to meet new people and business associates in the workplace.

-The culture understanding is also better in bilinguals, which means they blend in different culture environment well.
-This gives them a huge social advantage and lead to bigger opportunities in life.
+Cultural understanding is also better in bilinguals, which means they blend well in a different cultural environment.
+This gives them a huge social advantage and leads to bigger opportunities in life.

 8. Bilingual to multilingual

-Studies show it is easlier for bilinguals to learn an additional language or languages.
-As they already developed skill in language learning, it comes natually for bilinguals to pick up another language by using their existing language skills.
+Studies show it is easier for bilinguals to learn an additional language or languages.
+As they have already developed skills in language learning, it comes naturally for bilinguals to pick up another language by using their existing language skills.

 The better they learn, the better their confidence grow, which will lead to better language learning result.